multiplealiases/genloss/README.md

 ./genloss [options] filename
 ```

+Requires one of ImageMagick and GraphicsMagick.
+For GM, alias `gm convert` to `convert`,
+and `gm identify` to `identify` to run this script verbatim.
+On Debian, the package `graphicsmagick-imagemagick-compat` does this for you.
+Your particular distribution may have equivalents.

+Written for Bash and GNU `coreutils`.
+(While written on a GNU `coreutils` system, I don't want it
+to depend on it.
+Consider non-portability a bug, not a feature.)

+Tested on Fedora 36, Raspbian Testing, and Termux.

 Oh, wait, you wanted more?

 In lieu of the more traditional "this is what it does" explanations
-that pervade docs, I've instead decided to explain *why* these options exist,
+that pervade docs, I've instead decided to show a rough cookbook of ways
-a rough cookbook of ways I've used this script, and why I chose to implement
+I've used this script, *why* these options exist the way they are,
+and why I chose to implement this "spin to win" tactic, instead of
-this "spin to win" tactic, instead of letting it be still.
+letting it be still.

+## Using `genloss` effectively

+The main way I use `genloss` is through GNU Parallel.

 ## Explaining the "why?" of the options: